edkvm/todotry/FLOW.md

 [ ] Update Label
     - Change name
-[ ] Create a Card
+[x] Create a Card
-    - Has: title, ?description, ?dueDate, ?checkList, ?labels, ?members
+    - Has: title, ?description, ?dueDate
     - A card is created on a list
     - A card should be created with an Order
+[ ] View Card
+[ ] Add fields to Card
+    - Has: ?checkList, ?labels, ?members
-[ ] Comment on Card
+[x] Comment on Card
     - using Activity
 [ ] Add a due Date to a Card
     This will indicated that the card hase due Date